ValiMail/authentication-headers/README.md

 ## DMARCbis
-As of version 0.15, support for the work in progress DMARCbis organizational domain and policy discovery methods is included (up to DMARCbis-07) is provided (See https://datatracker.ietf.org/doc/draft-ietf-dmarc-dmarcbis/ for details).
+As of version 0.15, support for the work in progress DMARCbis organizational domain and policy discovery methods is included (up to DMARCbis-29) is provided (See https://datatracker.ietf.org/doc/draft-ietf-dmarc-dmarcbis/ for details).
 It is not enbabled by default.
 It uses neither the PSL nor the PSD regsitry.
+It is enabled by the dmarcbis flag for authenticate_message (default is False).